neondatabase/website/content/docs/manage/organizations.md

 ![org ID in console URL](/docs/manage/org_id_URL.png)

 <Admonition type="tip">
-To help you recognize organization IDs, note that they all start with the prefix `org`.
+To help you identify organization IDs more easily, notice that they all start with the prefix `org`.
 </Admonition>

 ### API key